paulpod/neuromanticsdotnet/source/portfolio/index.md

 We trialed technologies like Passbook and OCR, email proxy servers and web browser extensions.

 Scenarios were then introduced to users, with a gradual increase in utility vs intrusiveness and responses were recorded.
 Results were interesting!
+There was an appetite for understanding the exchange of data and privacy for better prices and services.

+*New* This work was in 2013 but I have noticed that tools in the augemented shopper space are reaching the market so have [written a new blog post about this work](/2024/08/23/Revisiting-digital-mediated-shopping/) in a modern context.

 [![Datalocker montage](/portfolioimg/datalocker-montage.jpg)](/portfolioimg/datalocker-montage.jpg)